Jarno Opmeer: Formula One Esports

+Formula One League Racing

+Besides competing in the Esports championships, Opmeer also plays the F1 games by doing league races, career modes and open lobbies, which he posts on his YouTube and Twitch channels.
+The most predominant league is PSGL and Opmeer has also competed in WOR, ORL and Ironman League.
+He won more than half of the seasons he entered, among them: eight PSGL titles, three WOR titles, two ORL titles and one Ironman League title.

+Opmeer went viral at the F1 25 PSGL S40 race at Silverstone when he won by driving through the pit lane.
+Even though there was no rule against this, Opmeer was still penalised.

 Formula E: Accelerate

 In 2021, Opmeer was signed to the Mercedes-EQ Formula E Team to compete in the esport series Formula E: Accelerate.
-In his first year he finished fifth overall in the standings, scoring his debut podium in the final round set in Rome.
+In his first year, he finished fifth overall in the standings, scoring his debut podium for double points in the final round set in Rome.

-In the double-header London Open in 2022 Opmeer finished second overall.
+In the double-header London Open in 2022, Opmeer finished second overall.